domness/Tutorials/1 UITableView/README.md

     {
       return [array count];
     }

 This gives the total number of rows as the total number of entries in the array.

+    Note: This is only applicable for UITableView with a single section, for multiple sections you would likely have a 2D array, with you calling the method on the object at the index of the section given; i.e. [[array objectAtIndex:section] count];

 Next, I want to output each row in the array in each row of the UITableView: